James Potts

 • Acting in a GCCCAC arbitration in Bahrain under Saudi substantive law and Bahraini procedural law (sole English counsel).

-James has experience in disputes in relation to media, entertainment, art & cultural property, including advising artists, commercial art galleries, museums and other cultural institutions and charities on matters such as licensing disputes, disputes relating to art and antiquities, art loans, and digital art/NFTs.
+James has experience in disputes in relation to media, entertainment, art & cultural property, including acting for artists, commercial art galleries, museums and other cultural institutions and charities on matters such as licensing disputes, disputes relating to art and antiquities, art loans, and digital art/NFTs.

 Experience includes:

-• Advising in relation to a dispute between a commercial art gallery and an artist over a gallery lease contract (sole counsel).
+• Advising in relation to a dispute between a commercial art gallery and an artist over a gallery lease contract.

-• Licensing dispute over television rights to Serie A football matches (sole counsel).
+• Licensing dispute over television rights to Serie A football matches.

-• Representing art galleries claiming liens over artwork (sole counsel).
+• Representing art galleries claiming liens over artwork.

-• Corporate and licensing dispute over a television station in Ukraine (led by James Ramsden KC).
+• Corporate and licensing dispute over a television station in Ukraine.

-James has a particular interest in the protection of cultural heritage, holding an MA in Archaeology and serving as a trustee of the Egypt Exploration Society.
+James has a particular interest in the protection of cultural heritage, having obtained an MA in Archaeology as well as currently serving as a trustee and Chair of the Development Committee of the Egypt Exploration Society.

 James acts for regulators, firms and individuals on all aspects of professional and commercial regulation.
-He has particular experience in relation to financial services professionals, accountants, auditors, insolvency practitioners, legal professionals, and the gambling industry.
+He has particular experience in relation to financial services professionals, accountants, auditors, insolvency practitioners, legal professionals, and the gambling industry, including acting in proceedings by the FCA, PRA, London Stock Exchange, FRC, ICAEW, SRA, Chartered Institute of Arbitrators, Gambling Commission, and other regulators.

-James is a contributor to Jordan’s Regulatory and Disciplinary Proceedings (8th, 9th and 10th editions).
+James is a contributor to Jordan’s Regulatory and Disciplinary Proceedings.
 He sits as a panel member on the Bar Disciplinary Tribunal.

 See Financial Services and Gambling Regulation sections for experience in those areas.
 In other areas, experience includes: